 A.B. is the mentor of packs of crater lake researchers and fluid geochemists since decades (Pierre Delmelle, Agnes Mazot, Corentin Caudron, Loic Peiffer, Robin Campion, Katharine Maussen, among many others).
 His work on Indonesian crater lakes (Kelut, Kawah Ijen, Papandayan, Dempo,…) then, and Philippine lakes (Pinatubo, Taal) now, is renowned.
 His research was first dominated by mineraology and geochemistry, but has become more technological throughout the years (satellite, sensors).
 A.B. is the former CVL Webmaster.

 Universidad de Costa Rica, San José, Costa Rica

-R.M.-A. is the guy who best knows Poás’ Laguna Caliente, arguably the most active crater lake on Earth: monthly visits for nearly 20 years now.
+R.M.-A. is the guy who best knows Poás’ Laguna Caliente, arguably the most active crater lake on Earth: monthly visits for 20 years now.
 His current research focusses on physical and historical volcanology of Poás, besides the continuing monitoring efforts of Poás, Irazú, Rincón de la Vieja lake hosting volcanoes, Laguna Hule and Río Cuarto “Nyos-type” lakes, and Costarica’s currently most active volcano Turrialba.
 R.M.-A. was the chief organizer of the CVL7 Workshop (March 2010) and, together with F.T. and Orlando Vaselli, co-editor of the Poás volume (in prep.) of the Springer IAVCEI Series Active volcanoes of the world.